 Before you jump into your work week, here's a quick reminder from Ashley Virtue to focus on the present versus "what could have been".

 - so we all know that sometimes when bad things happen they seem to happen all at once we all have those bad days where we're late for work we forgot to go to the grocery store or we just you know don't have things go our way so during days like these we can get so frustrated that things aren't going well or how we expected that we don't react to others in a way that's best for them or really for us so it's really important to keep in mind when you are having a day like this that you might take it out on someone who doesn't deserve it it can be helpful to have a few lines maybe prepared on bad days that just let you express that you just need a little time before you're able to have a productive discussion with someone this kind of gives you the time you need to cool down and avoid causing any damage to your relationships just because you're having a bad day

 We all have those days when things just don't seem to be working out for us.
 Keep in mind to not take out your bad day out on someone else.
 Take a moment to cool down, and come back to the conversation once you're ready.

-When two or more people interact for a long enough time, conflict happens.
-It’s inevitable.
+Put all your thoughts on the table.
+In conversation, many don't express what they feel.
+This action cannot only create a barrier for effective communication, but it can ruin a healthy relationship.
+Catch yourself, and say whats on your mind.
+It may be frightening, but clear communication is healthy communication.
 In and around organizations, lots of people interact for lots of time.
-Yet few organizations devote resources to proactively managing conflict.
 At the National Conflict Resolution Center, we've worked with thousands of individuals across the globe to help resolve conflicts at all levels of society, through our unique and effective training programs.